LorisFriedel/go-chat/README.md

 ## Build

 To build Go-chat executable, simply run the 'build.sh' script.
-You need
+You need Go (Golang) installed OR Docker installed and running.
-+ go installed
-+ Docker up and running
-+ the tool 'godep' from Google
+However, even without Go installed, you need the GOPATH environment variable to be set.

 ## Build Docker image